 - (f) To facilitate employment generation.

 NRA CET official website

-After the website development candidates can check the website domain which may be similar to the…
+After the website development candidates can check the NRA CET website domain which may be similar to the…

-As there is no official website information as of now so candidates are advised to avoid any fraud website which claims to be an official website.
+As there is no official website information as of now so candidates are advised to avoid any fraudulent website which claims to be an official website.

-Madhya Pradesh will use CET score for their recruitment:
+Madhya Pradesh will use the CET score for their recruitment:

 What is the syllabus of the Common eligibility test?

 As of now, there is no syllabus issued by the government.
 The syllabus will be issued later after setting up the official examination portal.
 All official information will be listed on the official website.

 The Syllabus would be similar to the Tier-1 Bank Exam, SSC Exam, and RRB exam.
 In the syllabus, questions may be asked on topics such as Reasoning, Mathematics, and English.
 The difficulty level would be different for the 10th class, 12th class, and graduate-level CET.

 What is the exam pattern of the Common eligibility test?